-Most articles reference “Metaverse” back to the novel “Snow Crash” which first coined the term without even reading the book.
+Most articles reference the beginning of “Metaverse” idea back to the novel “Snow Crash” which first coined the term.
 It’s kind of like crediting Leonardo da Vinci for the helicopter because he drew a diagram.
 But let’s not get hung up by the name or exact definition.
 Just like, after 20–30 years, we still can’t easily define the Internet and yet it is so ubiquitous now that we can’t imagine life without it, whatever it exactly is.

-- I like the following definition so far, Metaverse = Digital Life + Physical World.
+- I like the following definition, Metaverse = Digital Life + Physical World.
 Focusing on the merging of your digital life into the physical world rather than a direct replacement of each other.
 Not to pretend that you can digitise a bottle of water to keep your digital avatar hydrated.
 But to recognise that a 5GB cloud drive is not a physical hard drive but is a digital resource of value which if you don’t pay for it in physical world cash, you have paid for it with your digital life valued privacy.
 Tech savvy users are generally not confused about the real and digital life.

 - It is not just a game or a platform for just games.
 Gaming industry is doing just fine without yet another platform trying to level the playing field.
 I used to loosely define games as part of entertainment, a type activities to relax and engage you outside work, unless you are a professional gamer.
 Quite similar to sports and other non-work activities.

 - Economics.
 It should be closer to real world economics.
 How about no free lunch in the Metaverse?
 Maybe that’s another way to see why it shouldn’t be just a game.
 For Metaverse to matter, it needs to have substantial real world impact.
 Your resources are valuable, including your time and data.
 But someone will have to pay for the building of the Metaverse, just like any other digital services.
 Will need to be able to balance these somewhat.